yarbshk/pybitrix24/README.md

 ### Requesting resources with an access token

 A further turn for requesting Bitrix24 resources.
-An access token injects automatically for all methods prefixed with `call_`.
+An access token injects automatically for all methods prefixed with `call_` that are mentioned in this section.

 To make a **single call** (the `user` permission is required for the following example):